 David Fillingham (Voting Member)

 David was the Chief Executive of AQuA (the Advancing Quality Alliance) from its creation in April 2010 until he retired from the NHS in June 2019.
+AQuA is a membership funded improvement organisation based in the North West of England.

-He has also held a number of non-executive roles including Deputy Chair at Aintree Hospital NHS Foundation Trust, Chair of the Trafford Local Care Alliance and Chair of the Healthier Wigan Partnership.
+He has also held a number of Non-Executive roles including Deputy Chair at Aintree Hospital NHS Foundation Trust, Chair of the Trafford Local Care Alliance and Chair of the Healthier Wigan Partnership.
 He has also been a visiting Senior Fellow at the Kings Fund.

 David has particular interests in quality improvement, leadership development, co-production with the users of services and partnership working.